-ABOUT THE CHANT STYLES—Gregorian Chant, credited to Pope Gregory in the 9th and 10th centuries, is Plainsong (monophony), the singing of a unison melody together.
+ABOUT THE CHANT STYLES—Gregorian Chant is Plainsong (monophony), the singing of a unison melody together.
+This style of chant is credited to Pope Gregory, who lived in the 6th century, with the chant melodies becoming standardized by the 9th century.
 Eight common chants from the Middle Ages were identified and chosen for the Roman Church by Gregory prior to the Protestant Reformation and they remain with us to present day.
-The composers remain anonymous.
-We have chosen four of the best melodies from the collection of Gregorian Chant and have included the complete Psalter with this style of singing the Psalms.
-This because it is quite beautiful, it is powerful, and it has a distinct way of focusing worshippers on the text.
+The composers are anonymous.
+We have chosen four of the best melodies from the collection of Gregorian Chants and have included the complete Psalter with this style of singing the Psalms.
+This, because it is quite beautiful, it is powerful, and it has a distinct way of focusing worshippers on the text.

 Anglican Chant is wholly Anglican and grew out of the Plainsong (Gregorian) chant tradition during the English Reformation.
 Anglican chant was well established by the 18th century and is a significant element of Anglican church music.
 Its composers are not anonymous and Anglican Chants are comprised of 4-part chants with harmonies sung together at the same time (homophony).
 Full Anglican Chants were reserved for choirs to sing in worship, but through the advent of Simplified Anglican Chant (about one quarter the length of Full Anglican Chant and with less complex chording), congregations could now enjoy this beautiful and historic Anglican style of singing the Psalms.
 The complete Psalter is included here with four melodically strong Full Anglican Chants (typeset in hymn style to now allow the congregation to learn) as well as four melodically strong settings in Simplified Anglican Chant.
 (Note: Anglican Chant is usually sung in unison by the congregation with a trained choir and/or keyboardist adding the harmonies beneath.)